Can I bring my child/children for a tour of the College?

 Flinders is a connected and caring community of families who share a belief in the importance of a quality education and the values of compassion, integrity, respect and courage.
 All new Flinders students have a buddy and are invited to our orientation days to allow them to become familiar with their new school surroundings, and to meet their teachers and fellow classmates.
 New students commencing at the start of a new school year also attend an orientation session the day before school starts in January.
 Parents are encouraged to connect with our educators and staff, who are available to support our new families to enjoy a positive and warm welcome to Flinders.

 What is the process for enrolling my child at the College, and does the College have waiting pools?

 Please visit the Admissions section of our College website for information about our enrolment process.
 Several factors are considered prior to offers being made, including school reports (attitude and behaviour comments), interview outcome, date of registration, and sibling connection.
 For major intake years, parents will be invited to attend an information session to commence the process.
 The College has waiting pools and parents are advised to register early for places.
 Please don’t hesitate to contact the Head of Admissions, Mrs Debbie Southern on (07) 5477 3260 to discuss your child’s preferred entry date.

 What are the intake years at Matthew Flinders Anglican College?

-Current entry points into the Primary School are in the Preparatory Year, Year 3 and Year 5.
+Current entry points into the Primary School are in the Preparatory Year, Year 3, and Years 4 and 5.
 Year 7 is the major intake year for the start of Middle School, with entry into Years 10 and 11 for Senior School.
 Students are admitted into other year levels in the Primary and Secondary Schools as places become available.

 What can Matthew Flinders Anglican College offer my child?